RINNO’s Antonia Egli (DCU) joined Horizon Europe’s Irish launch event and explains this new funding body’s impact on EU research initiatives.

 On March 25th, 2021, Horizon Europe was launched in Ireland.
 The virtual event brought together over 2,000 international viewers and welcomed notable speakers such as Mariya Gabriel, European Commissioner for Innovation, Research, Culture, Education and Youth, and Simon Harris, Irish Minister for Further and Higher Education, Research, Innovation and Science.
-But what can future science-based ventures expect following the launch of this funding body?
-Read on for an overview of the newly established funding pillars and learn what this development means for research within the EU.
+But what can future scientific ventures expect from this new funding body?
+Read on for an overview of the revised funding pillars and learn what this development means for research within the EU.

 First And Foremost: What Is Horizon Europe?

 Horizon Europe is a 7-year scientific research initiative established by the European Union which, thanks to a budget of €95.5 billion, aims to raise the spending levels of EU science projects by 50% between 2021 and 2027.
 This makes it the EU’s key funding programme and arrives as Horizon 2020, the initial funding source of RINNO, comes to an end.